gcaetano/call_billing/README.md

 # Talkdesk Challenge - Call Billing

-This project is a web-based system to provide a service to:
+This project is a web-based system to provide service to:
 + Remove credits from a given account.
 + List the charges for the given account.